An unprecedented season of the Open Era: due to Covid-19 the events are suspended for six months (between early March & late August) – after the revival, the calendar is slightly modified & the regular ATP ranking frozen; to the end of the season and at the beginning of the new one, almost all match

 # Two icons of the 2010s (though both achieved success in the 2000s) bid farewell to professional tennis: Andy Murray (37) and Rafael Nadal (38) chose meaningful settings for their retirements: Murray representing Great Britain at the Paris Olympics, and Nadal donning Spanish colors in the Davis Cup finals.
 Despite their enormous ambition, both champions failed to make significant impact in their farewell seasons

-# Other veteran, Marin Cilic (36) wrote tennis history in Hangzhou, becoming the lowest-ranked player (No. 777) to win an ATP tournament, surpassing Lleyton Hewitt‘s 1998 record.
+# Other veteran, Marin Cilic (36) writes tennis history in Hangzhou, becoming the lowest-ranked player (No. 777) to win an ATP tournament, surpassing Lleyton Hewitt‘s 1998 record.
 Cilic’s dramatic ranking drop was due to a nearly two-year injury layoff

-# Carlos Alcaraz captured two Grand Slam titles but couldn’t secure the year-end No. 1 ranking.
+# Carlos Alcaraz captures two Grand Slam titles but couldn’t secure the year-end No. 1 ranking.
 While this scenario occurred nine times previously in the Open Era, Alcaraz made history by finishing at No. 3 – the lowest year-end ranking for a double-Slam winner in a single season

-# Jannik Sinner emerged as the world’s premier player, securing two Grand Slams (both on hardcourts), the ATP Finals (“Masters”), and leading Italy to Davis Cup glory.
+# Jannik Sinner emerges as the world’s premier player, securing two Grand Slams (both on hardcourts), the ATP Finals (“Masters”), and leading Italy to Davis Cup glory.
 With only seven defeats throughout the year, his season ranks among the most dominant in Open Era history